-College of Law > Faculty & Staff > Faculty A-Z > Brian F. Havel
+College of Law > Faculty & Staff > Full-time Faculty > Brian F. Havel

 Brian F. Havel is a distinguished research professor of law, director of the International & Comparative Law Program, and director of the International Aviation Law Institute.
 From 2011 through 2013, Professor Havel was the Keeley Visiting Fellow at the University of Oxford, Wadham College.
 Professor Havel holds master’s degrees in law from University College Dublin and Columbia University Law School, as well as a master’s degree in languages and linguistics from Trinity College Dublin and a doctoral degree in international and comparative law from Columbia.
 He was the Wien Fellow in International and Comparative Law at Columbia and received the inaugural Outstanding Achievement Award of the Parker School of International and Comparative Law at Columbia for his work on international air transport deregulation.
 Before joining the DePaul faculty in 1994, he practiced transnational corporate and antitrust litigation at Paul Weiss Rifkind Wharton & Garrison in New York City.